cforlando/PetAdoption-API/README.md

 GET     | options/:species/:option/:pageNumber   | JSON of given option for a given species in pages.
 Page size defaults to 10.
 This can be changed via query argument (i.e. "/options/dog/breed/1?pageSize=15")
 GET     | schema/:species                        | returns JSON representation of a schema.
 Currently includes dog and cat schema
 GET     | list/:species                          | ex: '/list/dog' will show all saved dog species
+GET     | list/:species/:pageNumber              | paginated route for list/:species endpoint
 POST    | save/                                  | fields will be saved as provided.
-Must match schema definition POST    | query/                                 | will match given parameters POST    | query/:pageNumber                      | will match given parameters with paged results
+Must match schema definition.
+Responds with saved animal data
+POST    | query/                                 | will match given parameters POST    | query/:pageNumber                      | will match given parameters with paged results